lsst-sqre/lsst-efd-client/docs/index.rst

 ###################

 The LSST EFD Client helps you access the `LSST Engineering Facility Database (EFD)`_, which is backed by InfluxDB.
-The client, `EfdClient` handles authentication and provides convenience methods for accessing data in ready-to-use formats:
+Two clients available `EfdClient` and `EfdClientSync`, offer a asynchronous and synchronous interface respectively, handling authentication and providing both convenience methods for accessing data in ready-to-use formats:

 `~EfdClient.get_topics`
     Get the topics in the EFD.